SAUGATUCK PUBLIC SCHOOLS

 - Student Achievement: Student achievement results on the Michigan Student Test for Educational Progress include the following:

-Student Achievement: Student parent-teacher conferences: During the 2018-19 school year, parent attendance for both the fall and spring parent-teacher conferences was above 95%.
+Student Achievement: Student parent-teacher conferences: During the 2019-20 school year, parent attendance for fall parent-teacher conferences was above 95%.